-Filed with the United States Patent and Trademark Office (USPTO), the U.S. patent application number US 7,674,456 B2, Priority Date: June 14, 2004, includes the following:
+Filed with the United States Patent and Trademark Office (USPTO) on June 14, 2004, U.S. Patent No. 7,674,456 B2 issued on March 9, 2010 and includes claims to the following:

-- Therapeutic methods of using compositions of SV-BR Cells
+2. Therapeutic methods of using said compositions

-On March 7, 2017, BriaCell filed an international patent application under the Patent Cooperation Treaty (PCT) to further expand its intellectual property portfolio underlying the Company’s current and anticipated pipeline of whole-cell cancer vaccines, including Bria-IMT™, and related companion diagnostic tests.
-The PCT application is designed to complement and extend on two patent applications filed by the Company with the United States Patent and Trademark Office (USPTO) in 2016, as well as the Company’s granted patent covering Bria-IMT™ (US 7,674,456 B2).
-The PCT patent application provides ways to generate additional whole-cell cancer vaccines and strategies for patient-specific selection of the most likely effective vaccine.
-BriaCell is developing its diagnostic, referred to as BriaDx™, in parallel to Bria-IMT™ in the ongoing Phase I/IIa clinical study in patients with advanced breast cancer.
+On February 27, 2017, BriaCell™ filed an international patent application under the Patent Cooperation Treaty (PCT) to further expand its intellectual property portfolio underlying the Company’s current and anticipated pipeline of whole-cell cancer immunotherapeutics including Bria-IMT™ and Bria-OTS™.
+The PCT application (PCT/US2017/019757) claims priority to two provisional patent applications filed by the Company with the USPTO in 2016.
+It, in essence, provides the framework for additional whole-cell cancer immunotherapeutics beyond Bria-IMT™ and strategies for patient-specific selection of the most likely effective whole-cell immunotherapeutic (BriaDx™).
+The PCT application entered the National Phase in the second half of 2018 and was recently granted in Japan.

 Small Molecule Program

-We recently disclosed the allowance by the US Patent and Trademark Office (USPTO) and also the European Patent Office (EPO) of two patent applications related to protein kinase C delta (PKCδ) inhibitor technology, titled “PKC Delta Inhibitors for use as Therapeutics”.
+On Nov 13, 2017, BriaCell™ disclosed the allowance by the US Patent and Trademark Office (USPTO) and also the European Patent Office (EPO) of two patent applications related to protein kinase C delta (PKCδ) inhibitor technology, titled “PKC Delta Inhibitors for use as Therapeutics”.